haibo2017/Design-Patterns/README.md

 # Design-Patterns
-about 23 patterns patterns implemented by Java.
+about 23 desing patterns implemented by Java.